 It depends on how long you’ve been taking it and why.
 Here are some facts to help you decide:

 You may be taking HRT to relieve menopause symptoms.
 At one time, doctors also used to prescribe HRT to manage diseases like osteoporosis and heart disease in women past menopause.
 But in 2002, a Women’s Health Initiative study found that women who took the most common form of HRT, a combined estrogen and progesterone pill, had a higher risk of heart disease, stroke, and blood clots.

 HRT and Menopause Symptoms: Research shows that a small dose of HRT is still the best way to reduce uncomfortable symptoms in early menopause.
-Women younger than 60 have the lowest risks, especially if they use the estrogen-only formula for a short time, applying it to their skin instead of taking by mouth.
+Women younger than age 60 have the lowest risks of other health problems from using HRT.

 Before the WHI study, doctors prescribed HRT for heart problems.
 Some earlier studies showed that women who took hormones had lower rates of heart disease and other chronic diseases.
 The women may have just been healthier and had better access to medical care.

-The WHI study and follow-ups confirmed that HRT didn’t reduce the risk of heart disease; it increased it in healthy, postmenopausal women.
+The WHI study and follow-ups confirmed that HRT didn’t reduce the risk of heart disease.

 HRT and Osteoporosis: As with heart disease, you should weigh the benefits of using hormones with other risks.
 To reduce osteoporosis, doctors often suggest lifestyle changes such as regular weight-bearing exercise.
 You can also try medicine like Fosamax and Evista, or calcium and vitamin D supplements.